-The following table provides a description of the position of responsibility and the annual allowance payable for the position.
+The following table provides a description of the position of responsibility.

-Level Annual Allowance Description 3 \$5,000 A Level 3 position entails leading a team of staff and/or the coordinator of a department within the School and the administrative responsibilities and/or pastoral care of a body of students related to that Department.
-Example: Cycle Leader, Head of Music 2 \$3,000 A Level 2 position requires leadership for a specific aspect of the delivery of the School's program and/or coordination of a component of the curriculum or co-curricular programs across the School or sections of the School.
-Example: Assessment and Reporting Coordinator, Co-curricular Coordinator 1 \$1,000 A Level 1 position requires the facilitation of a specific responsibility within the School and/or the coordination of a particular program within the School.
-Example: Drama Club Coordinator, Literacy Coordinator
+Level Description 3 A Level 3 position entails leading a team of staff and/or the coordinator of a department within the School and the administrative responsibilities and/or pastoral care of a body of students related to that Department.
+Example: Head of Music.
+2 A Level 2 position requires leadership for a specific aspect of the delivery of the School's program and/or coordination of a component of the curriculum or cocurricular programs across the School or sections of the School.
+Example: Assessment and Reporting Coordinator, Co-curricular Coordinator.
+1 A Level 1 position requires the facilitation of a specific responsibility within the School and/or the coordination of a particular program within the School.
+Example: Drama Club Coordinator, Literacy Coordinator.